D

 @designlatch/cli

 Terminal workflow.
-Collects snapshots via Playwright, generates HTML reports, works entirely with files on disk.
+Collects snapshots via Playwright, generates HTML reports, and works entirely with files on disk.

 {}